6th April 2017

 The cruise also offers tours around two of France’s most majestic palaces, Versailles, which was once home to Louis XVI, and Château de Malmaison, once home to Napoleon’s first empress, Josephine.
 The S.S.
 Joie de Vivre is brightly coloured and sophisticated, and has the feel of a Super Yacht, complete with handcrafted furniture, antiques, and artwork.
 On-board luxuries include a spa and wellness centre, and of course plenty of delicious French cuisine which is served up by talented chefs.

-The eight day “Paris and Normandy” cruise starts at £2,489 per person*.
-However, you won’t have to take much spending money, as this price includes unlimited beverages, such as fine wine and speciality coffee and tea, along with all on-board meals, plus welcome and farewell Gala dinners.
+The eight day “Paris and Normandy” is initially quite expensive.
+However, you won’t have to take much spending money, as the price includes unlimited beverages, such as fine wine and speciality coffee and tea, along with all on-board meals, plus welcome and farewell Gala dinners.